Zachary-Pearce/Pomegranate/.github/CONTRIBUTING.md

 * A table showing the number of resources used.
 * Timing reports.
 * A table of tested and compatible platforms.

+Templates for these READMEs can be found [here](https://github.com/Zachary-Pearce/Pomegranate/blob/main/.github/README_TEMPLATES).

 ## Tested and Compatible Platforms
 Tested and compatible platforms should be provided in a table with the following format.